hukl/reaper_osc_action/README.md

 ## Installation

-The easiest way to install the plugin is to download the latest release:
+The easiest way to install the plugin is via the [Elgato Marketplace](https://marketplace.elgato.com/product/reaper-osc-action-1bfdb39f-d4b9-4912-b540-b5bcda219de7)

+If you prefer a manual install you can download the latest release:
 `org.smyck.reaper-osc-action.streamDeckPlugin`

 After downloading the file, a simple double click on the file should install it